 Hands-On Review of the Micro Vario Ti Cor-Tec

 The Leki Micro Vario Ti Cor-Tec is a break apart style pole that features cork handles and aluminum construction.
 This led it to be one of our top picks for being the most comfortable folding pole in our review.
 Its cork handles feature Leki's rad handle technology (that look great to boot) and offers some adjustability thanks to a single locking mechanism on the upper shaft of the pole.

 Regarding comfort, the Micro Vario Ti Cor-Tec is one of our top scorers.
-Although the Leki Corklite DSS Anti-shock took the top score it by just a hair, we found it to be on par with our editor's choice this year, the Black Diamond Alpine Carbon Cork.
 This comfort is due in part to its sweet cork grip.
-It's identical to the Corklite DSS Anti-Shock and if there's one thing we've learned this review period, it's that Leki knows how to make comfortable cork handles, and they look good to boot.
+If there's one thing we've learned this review period, it's that Leki knows how to make comfortable cork handles, and they look good to boot.

 As we've seen with other poles in this review, they also featured a great EVA foam padding just below the average grip, allowing you to "choke-down" on the pole in steep and variable terrain.
 Although this is becoming more and more common on most trekking poles these days, these featured a texturing on the foam, which we found to be a little more comfortable as compared to simple foam padding.

 The top of the handle of the Leki Micro Vario Ti COR-TEC.
 The Micro Vario Ti COR-TEC along with the other Leki poles that shared this design were by far the most comfortable grip to use with your palm on the top of the handle in a cane position.